profullstack/flog-std/web/README.md

 [WHATWG Fetch API][spec].

-Specifically, in addition to `fetch`, `Headers`, `Request` and `Response` of the Fetch API, this module will implement at least a `Server` class as a companion to the fetch client.
+Specifically, in addition to `fetch`, `Headers`, `Request` and `Response` of the Fetch API, this module will implement at least a `serve` function as a companion to `fetch`.

 [spec]: https://fetch.spec.whatwg.org